 Santa Catalina is a municipality in the Philippines, in the province of Negros Oriental.
-It has 73,306 habitants, according to the 2010 census.
+It has 73,306 habitats, according to the 2010 census.
 The municipality of Santa Catalina is divided in into 22 barangays.
 Santa Catalina’s topography is predominantly rolling hills, flat, and steep terrain.
-In the region there are 27 springs and 8 rivers.
+In the region, there are 27 springs and 8 rivers.
 The name of the Santa Catalina town is taken after the image of Santa Catalina de Alejandria, the town’s patron saint installed in the community chapel.

 Brief History of Santa Catalina

-During the Spanish regime the town of Santa Catalina was named Tolong.
-The first Spanish expedition to the region was in the year 1572, when a Spanish mission led by Adrien Lajot took possession of Negros Island.
+During the Spanish regime, the town of Santa Catalina was named Tolong.
+The first Spanish expedition to the region was in the year 1572 when a Spanish mission led by Adrien Lajot took possession of Negros Island.
 During that period there already existed settlements at Secopong, Daan Lunsod, and Cawitan.
 The beginning of Christian organization of the island was started by the Augustinian Friars.
-The population of Negros Island increased rapidly, and in the year 1890 the Spanish administration formed the Province of Negros Oriental, in order to achieve a better organization.
+The population of Negros Island increased rapidly, and in the year 1890, the Spanish administration formed the Province of Negros Oriental, in order to achieve a better organization.

 Getting to Santa Catalina

 There are two practical ways in order to go to Santa Catalina.
 One way is by riding a Ceres Bus and the other is via a V-hire (van for hire).
-The Ceres Bus will take about 2 hours and a half and will cost Php 130 for air conditions rides and about Php 105.00 for non-air conditioned rides.
-V-hire on the other hand will charge you only Php 100.00 for the two hours’ ride in getting to Santa Catalina.
+The Ceres Bus will take about 2 hours and a half and will cost Php 130 for air conditions rides and about Php 105.00 for non-air-conditioned rides.
+V-hire, on the other hand, will charge you only Php 100.00 for the two hours’ ride in getting to Santa Catalina.